geerlingguy/airgradient-prometheus/README.md

 So I built this.

+## How it Works

+If you're using the official AirGradient Arduino sketch (`C02_PM_SHT_OLED_WIFI`), you can configure it to enable WiFi and send data to a remote server every 9 seconds (as it cycles through the display of PM2.5, CO2, temperature, and humidity values).

+By default, it sends a small JSON payload to AirGradient's servers, and you can monitor the data via their service.

+But this exporter runs a Docker container that 'catches' that data (by pointing your AirGradient sensor at it), and then it reports it through a `/metrics` endpoint that Prometheus can scrape to ingest sensor data at whatever interval Prometheus is configured to scrape it.

 ## How to Use

 This thing is a couple PHP scripts that run in a Docker container.
 That's it.